curtischong/kaggle-solutions/content/eval-functions/cross-entropy loss.md

 https://blmoistawinde.github.io/ml_equations_latex/#cross-entropy
 ### Summary
-measures the performance of a classification model whose output is a probability value between 0 and 1.
+- aka [[log loss]] / binary cross entropy loss measures the performance of a classification model whose output is a probability value between 0 and 1.

 In binary classification (one target) [[BCELoss]]: